Help - Maintaining your approvals - Radiation Assurance

 Radiation Assurance

-• A change request when the REC favourable opinion is not in place
+• a change request when the REC favourable opinion is not in place

-• An amendment request when the REC favourable opinion is in place
+• an amendment request when the REC favourable opinion is in place

-• The change or amendment is adding ionising radiation exposures to the research for the first time and the study falls within the current roll-out phase (see HRA website for further details on the phased roll-out)
+• the change or amendment is adding ionising radiation exposures to the research for the first time and the study falls within the current roll-out phase (see HRA website for further details on the phased roll-out)

 If you meet neither of these criteria then you should follow your local processes to update Part B Section 3.